 U of M style conundrums

-So I’m bringing it up here as an example of a word usage challenge that comes up a lot at the U of M. Like, all the time.
-It’s one of a few rule and style conundrums worth discussing, even if the answers are seemingly up for debate and possibly apt to change over time.
+Health care vs. healthcare?
+Well-being vs. wellbeing?
+Here are a few word-usage and style conundrums worth discussing, even if the answers are seemingly up for debate and apt to change over time.

 How to be quotable